Necko1996/TaskManagement/README.md

 This project will make progress how I make progress in the knowledge of development, design and testing.

 ## What will be used
-It will be developed in Laravel Framework (MVC), but it's planed to use Vue Framework for Design.
+It will be developed in Laravel Framework (MVC), but it's planed to use Vue Framework for Design in future.

 ## Suggestions